elie111/k8sHW/README.md

-### And we should be able to access the applications in localhost/ynet and localhost/bitcoin.
+### And finally we should be able to open the applications using the URLs: localhost/ynet and localhost/bitcoin.

 <p align="center" >
   <img src="/images/bitcoin.png" alt="drawing" style="width:700px;"/>